Crupette/decent-engine/README.md

 ## Building

 Just run the make file with 'build' as an argument.
-The engine binary will be placed in the /bin/ folder
+The engine binary will be placed in the /out/ folder.
+Good luck

 ```
 make build